 also read some

-Success Stories here, some of whom have survived for years with CKD.
+Success Stories here, some of whom survived for years with CKD.
 I

 can't promise the same success for your cat, but in most cases it's

 I sometimes hear from people whose cats have lower

 urinary tract problems rather than kidney problems.
 Lower urinary tract

 problems are relatively common in cats, but do not automatically lead to